 Mustang Trek Overview

-Mustang, known to locals as the Kingdom of Lo, has a long, rich and complex history that makes it one of the most interesting and culturally significant places in Nepal.
-Once called the “Forbidden Kingdom” and only recently opened to tourism in 1992, the early history of Lo is opaque, veiled in legend, myth and mystery; but there are records of events in Lo found in ancient Tibetan documents as early as the 8th century.
-While much of the artwork in Mustang is thematically Buddhist, it is clear that also represented are the pre-Buddhist practices of “Bon” or Bonpo, which existed long before and contemporaneously with Buddhist practices.
+Mustang, known to locals as the Kingdom of Lo, has a long, rich, and complex history that makes it one of the most interesting and culturally significant places in Nepal.
+Once called the “Forbidden Kingdom,” and only recently opened to tourism in 1992, the early history of Lo is opaque: veiled in legend, myth, and mystery; however, there are records of events in Lo found in ancient Tibetan documents as early as the eighth century.
+While much of the artwork in Mustang is thematically Buddhist, it also clearly represents the pre-Buddhist practices of “Bon” or Bonpo, which existed long before and contemporaneously with Buddhist practices.

-We will also spend 2 days at the monastic festival at Tiji.
-Exotic by any standard this famed annual festival of mask danced, Tanka unfurling, meditation and mini theater performance is dedicated to “world dharma” and world peace.
-Exciting and colorful as the stories of demons released and returned can be transcendent if not breathtaking as we view the festivities inside this sacred monastery.
+We will also spend two days at the monastic festival at Tiji.
+Exotic by any standard, this famed annual festival of mask dancing, Tanka unfurling, meditation, and mini theater performance is dedicated to “world dharma” and world peace.
+Exciting and colorful, these stories of demons released and returned can be transcendent, if not breathtaking, as we view the festivities inside this sacred monastery.

-Among the first Buddhist Monasteries established in the Himalaya, Namgyal Gompa was established in Mustang’s town of Lo Gekar.
-This took place early in the 8th Century by Guru Rimpoche, also known as Padma Sambhava, the “lotus born saint”, considered by many scholars as the “second Buddha”.
+Among the first Buddhist monasteries established in the Himalayas, Namgyal Gompa was built in Mustang’s town of Lo Gekar.
+This took place early in the eighth century by Guru Rimpoche, also known as Padma Sambhava, the “Lotus-Born Saint,” considered by many scholars as the “second Buddha.”
 It is quite likely that the influential Tibetan poet Milarepa, who lived from 1040 to 1123, visited Lo.
-Upper Mustang was once part of Ngari, a name for far western Tibet.
-For Tibetan Buddhists, many consider the first monasteries of Lo Manthang, Thubchen and Champa, established in the 14th Century, to be the architectural and artistic jewels of Nepal.
+Upper Mustang was once part of Ngari, a name for far Western Tibet.
+Many Tibetan Buddhists consider the first monasteries of Lo Manthang, Thubchen, and Champa, established in the 14th century, to be the architectural and artistic jewels of Nepal.
 Inside their ancient walls are soaring mural paintings of Buddhist and Pre-Buddhist “Bonpo” themes and figures, created by scores of artists over years of committed design and painting.
-But Monastery buildings were not the only locus of artistic expression: human carved cave complexes which can be seen frequently in this high desert, arid landscape, also have masterpieces hidden on their concealed walls.
+But monastery buildings were not the only locus of artistic expression: human carved cave complexes, which can be seen frequently in this high desert, arid landscape, also have masterpieces hidden on their concealed walls.

-Our trek to Mustang will be led by one of our senior mountaineering guides, Peter Athans, who is a seven time summiter of Mount Everest as well as the expedition leader for the Caves of Mustang Project (see the PBS/National Geographic Film – Cave People of the Himalaya) .
-His work that has been instrumental in uncovering secrets of Nepal’s ancient history and the migration of early people into the Himalayan states.
-Peter’s ten year project has been to investigate what drove groups of people upwards of three thousand years ago to explore, trade and, ultimately, live in one of the most austere environments on earth.
-Our group will visit some of Mustang’s most historically important and artistic sites, as well its most scenic and visually memorable.
-Pete is one of Alpine Ascents original 4 guides We are blessed to have Pete leading us on a trek to Mustang and spend time in this once heavily cloistered region, while learning about the caves and people as Pete guides us along.
+Our trek to Mustang will be led by one of our senior mountaineering guides, Peter Athans, who is a seven-time summiteer of Mt.
+Everest as well as the expedition leader for the Caves of Mustang Project (see the PBS/National Geographic film: Cave People of the Himalaya).
+His work has been instrumental in uncovering secrets of Nepal’s ancient history and the migration of early people into the Himalayan states.
+Peter’s 10-year project has been to investigate what drove groups of people (upwards of 3,000 years ago) to explore, trade and, ultimately, live in one of the most austere environments on earth.
+Our group will visit some of Mustang’s most historically important, artistic, scenic, and visually memorable sites.
+Pete is one of Alpine Ascents’s original four guides.
+We are blessed to have Pete leading us on a trek to Mustang to spend time in this once heavily cloistered region while learning about the caves and people.
 This may well be a one-time opportunity and we hope for a like-minded group to enter the Mustang with Pete.

 A Brief Overview of Sherpa Life